1. What are pension plans?

 There is no doubt that pension plans are a much safer form of investment with multiple classifications which are based on the benefits of the plan and its structure.

 The classification of pension funds can be based on the following:

 a.
 National Pension Scheme

 The Government of India introduced a new Pension Scheme for people who wanted to build up their pension amount.
 With the scheme, your savings will be invested in debt and equity market, based on your preference.
 It allows you to withdraw 60 percent of the funds at the time of retirement and the remaining 40 percent is used for the purchase of the annuity.
-The maturity amount is subject to tax.
+The maturity amount is tax-free.

 b.
 Deferred Annuity